Diptipper/honyakux/README.md

 Designed to run on Linux systems.
 Windows system might also work.

 ## Installation
+It's not convenient and you probably have to debug a lot but here's the instruction I did that worked for me:
 1. install the following requirements:
 	* Python
 		* "requests" package